CdTCzech/Qt5/qtwebengine/src/3rdparty/chromium/docs/threading_and_tasks.md

 directly from
 [`base/task/post_task.h`](https://cs.chromium.org/chromium/src/base/task/post_task.h).

-As mentioned above, `base::test::ScopedTaskEnvironment` allows unit tests to control tasks posted from underlying TaskRunners.
+As mentioned above, `base::test::TaskEnvironment` allows unit tests to control tasks posted from underlying TaskRunners.
 In rare cases where a test needs to more precisely control task ordering: dependency injection of TaskRunners can be useful.
 For such cases the preferred approach is the